 - Directly drag or copy audio from your computer onto the Canvas.

-- Click the Audio button on the toolbar, then select one or more audio that you want.
+- Click the Audio button in the toolbar, then select one or more audio that you want.

 - Click the Element menu > Audio.
 Alternatively, you can right-click the Canvas > Element > Audio.

-- Import audio into the Resources pane to store and make them ready for use afterward.
-To do so, drag audio into the pane or click the Import button.
-After that, you can drag audio onto the Canvas or right-click them > Add to Scene.
+- Drag or import audio files into the Resources pane to store and make them ready for use afterward.
+When you want to use an audio resource, you can drag it from the Resources pane onto the Canvas or right-click it > Add to Scene.

 Renaming Audio Elements

 You may want to rename an audio element after adding it to a scene.
 Do one of the following:

 - Double-click the audio element’s name in the Timeline or the Elements pane.
 Then, enter a new name.

 - Click the Properties pane > General > Name and rename the element.